 Sprinkler timers screw onto outdoor spigots.
 You attach your hose and sprinkler, set your schedule, turn the water on and walk away.
 The timer will only let the water flow through the hose on its programmed schedule.

 If you want to minimize the amount of lawn work you have to do, you can always hire a lawn care professional to keep your grass looking great.
-For more information, visit our homepage or call us for a quote.
+For more information, contact us for a quote.